-- a.
-Filing Fee: The applicant shall pay a filing fee of one-hundred (\$100) dollars for each 1,000 square feet of building construction with a minimum of one hundred (\$100) dollars.
-(Rev. 8/99) (Rev. 10/07) - b.
-For a Preliminary Consultation as provided for under Section 4.1, a filling fee of \$75.00. - Notice Costs: The applicant shall pay \$150.00 plus \$8.00 per abutter and per applicant for the costs of all notice requirements including the cost of postage for certified mail, reproduction costs, and any publication and/or posting costs.
-(Rev. 8/99) (Rev. 10/07) - d.
-Special Investigative Costs: The Board may require the applicant to pay reasonable costs of special investigative studies which may be necessary for the Planning Board to evaluate the impact of a proposed development. - e.
+- d.
+Notice Costs: The applicant shall pay \$150.00 plus \$8.00 per abutter and per applicant for the costs of all notice requirements including the cost of postage for certified mail, reproduction costs, and any publication and/or posting costs.
+(Rev. 8/99) (Rev. 10/07) - e.
+Special Investigative Costs: The Board may require the applicant to pay reasonable costs of special investigative studies which may be necessary for the Planning Board to evaluate the impact of a proposed development. - f.
 Recording Costs: The applicant shall prepare a check payable to the Rockingham County Registry of Deeds for submission to Rockingham County after the site plan has been approved.
 The amount shall be determined by Rockingham County at the time of submission.
 Recording check and mylar plan shall be delivered to the Planning Board Secretary after Planning Board approval.
 It will be the responsibility of the Town to record all plans.
-(Rev. 11/93) - f.
+(Rev. 11/93) - g.
 Municipal Review Costs: (Rev. 11/93)